 In psychology, researchers use a “violation of expectation” test.
 In this test, infants in the two videos.
 The first one showed a logically possible event, while the second one showed an incredible event.
 The second video was similar to the first one, but in the former one, the rule of physics somewhat violated.
 Researchers then collect data for how long the infants stare at the screen after an impossible event has occurred.
 The ideology behind it is, the longer an infant stares at the screen after an unlikely event has occurred, eager he is to find as to why such an event took place.

 The researchers for the experiment appointed some adults to watch the videos.
 These videos were mainly of two types: physically possible and physically impossible.
 Researchers then noted down the surprise experienced by adults on a scale of 0-100.
 Later the same videos were shown to the model.
-It turned out that the model could distinguish more shocks than adults.
-There were cases where both the model and the human beings confused to identify whether the event a surprise or not.
+MIT turned out that the model could distinguish more shocks than adults.
+There were cases where the model and the human beings confused to identify whether the event a surprise or not.

 Now researchers tend to experiment about this on infants.
 For instance, they want to study how infants react to the growing world around them.